top of page

 Explore the medina

-Though smaller than the bazaars of Fes or Marrakech, Chefchaouen's medina captivates with its labyrinth of blue laneways.
+Though much smaller than its counterparts in Fes or Marrakech, Chefchaouen's medina captivates with its labyrinth of blue laneways.
 Lose yourself amidst the azure hues as you uncover local treasures: hand-crafted leather goods, traditional wool garments and fragrant soaps.
-The relaxed pace allows you to meander between stalls and savour the experience while breathing in the fresh mountain air.
+The relaxed pace of Chefchaouen allows you to stroll and really soak up the experience while breathing in the fresh mountain air.

 Want to explore Chefchaouen with a guide?
 This Private walking tour of Chefchaouen receives rave reviews for its friendly and knowledgeable guides.